Saltarelle/SaltarelleCompiler/readme.md

 Currently it does not support

 * NodeJS (because the runtime library expects to be running in a browser),
-* Query expressions (eg. from a in b select a.name),
 * goto (incl. goto case),
 * yield break / yield return,
 * await (C# 5),